atomone-hub/atom.one/content/english/blog/atomone-v4-technical-reference/index.md

 **Integer group division.** The group size is computed as `N / 3` (integer division).
 For N=100, the high and low groups each contain 33 validators; the middle 34 are unused in the comparison.
 For validator counts that are not multiples of 3, the groups are slightly unequal but the logic is otherwise unchanged.

-## 6. Dynamic Fee Market: Migration to SDK Fork
+## 6. Dynamic Fee Market: Migration to AtomOne SDK

 The `x/dynamicfee` module was introduced in v3.
 In v4, its canonical home moves from the AtomOne repository into the AtomOne SDK, where it is co-versioned with the other AtomOne-specific SDK modifications.
 This is purely a change of location and ownership, not of algorithm or interface: the module's behaviour is unchanged.